TotalCareMart.com Canadian pharmacy

 Vilanterol Trifenatate / Fluticasone Furoate Information

 Before using fluticasone and vilanterol, tell your doctor and pharmacist if you are allergic to fluticasone (Flonase, Flovent), vilanterol, any other medications, milk protein, or any of the ingredients in fluticasone and vilanterol inhalation.
-Ask your pharmacist or check the Patient Information for a list of the ingredients. tell your doctor if you use another LABA such as formoterol (Perforomist, in Dulera, in Symbicort) or salmeterol (in Advair, Serevent).
+Ask your pharmacist or check the Medication Guide for a list of the ingredients. tell your doctor if you use another LABA such as formoterol (Foradil, in Symbicort) or salmeterol (in Advair, Serevent).
 These medications should not be used with fluticasone and vilanterol inhalation.
 Your doctor will tell you which medication you should use and which medication you should stop using. tell your doctor and pharmacist what other prescription and nonprescription medications, vitamins, nutritional supplements, and herbal products you are taking.
-Be sure to mention any of the following: certain antifungals such as itraconazole (Onmel, Sporanox), ketoconazole, and voriconazole (Vfend); beta-blockers such as atenolol (Tenormin), labetalol (Trandate), metoprolol (Lopressor, Toprol XL), nadolol (Corgard), and propranolol (Inderal, Innopran); clarithromycin (Biaxin, in Prevpac); conivaptan (Vaprisol); diuretics ('water pills'); HIV protease inhibitors such as indinavir (Crixivan), lopinavir (in Kaletra), nelfinavir (Viracept), ritonavir (Norvir), and saquinavir (Invirase); other medications for COPD; nefazodone; telithromycin (Ketek; no longer available in U.S.); and troleandomycin (TAO; no longer available in U.S.).
-Also tell your doctor and pharmacist if you are taking the following medications or have stopped taking them during the past 2 weeks: antidepressants such as amitriptyline, amoxapine, clomipramine (Anafranil), desipramine (Norpramin), doxepin (Silenor), imipramine (Tofranil), nortriptyline (Pamelor), protriptyline (Vivactil), and trimipramine (Surmontil); and monoamine oxidase (MAO) inhibitors including isocarboxazid (Marplan), linezolid (Zyvox), methylene blue, phenelzine (Nardil), selegiline (Eldepryl, Emsam, Zelapar), and tranylcypromine (Parnate).
+Be sure to mention any of the following: antifungals such as itraconazole (Sporanox), ketoconazole (Nizoral), and voriconazole (Vfend); beta-blockers such as atenolol (Tenormin), labetalol (Normodyne), metoprolol (Lopressor, Toprol XL), nadolol (Corgard), and propranolol (Inderal); clarithromycin (Biaxin); conivaptan (Vaprisol); diuretics ('water pills'); HIV protease inhibitors such as indinavir (Crixivan), lopinavir (in Kaletra), nelfinavir (Viracept), ritonavir (Norvir), and saquinavir (Invirase); other medications for COPD; metronidazole (Flagyl); nefazodone (Serzone); telithromycin (Ketek); and troleandomycin (TAO) Also tell your doctor and pharmacist if you are taking the following medications or have stopped taking them during the past 2 weeks: antidepressants such as amitriptyline (Elavil), amoxapine (Asendin), clomipramine (Anafranil), desipramine (Norpramin), doxepin (Adapin, Sinequan), imipramine (Tofranil), nortriptyline (Aventyl, Pamelor), protriptyline (Vivactil), and trimipramine (Surmontil); and monoamine oxidase (MAO) inhibitors, including isocarboxazid (Marplan), phenelzine (Nardil), selegiline (Eldepryl), and tranylcypromine (Parnate).
 Many other medications may also interact with fluticasone and vilanterol, so be sure to tell your doctor about all the medications you are taking, even those that do not appear on this list.
-Your doctor may need to change the doses of your medications or monitor you carefully for side effects tell your doctor if you or anyone in your family has or has ever had osteoporosis (a condition in which the bones become weak and fragile), and if you have or have ever had high blood pressure, irregular heartbeat, seizures, hyperthyroidism (condition in which there is too much thyroid hormone in the body), diabetes, tuberculosis (TB), glaucoma (an eye disease), cataracts (clouding of the lens of the eyes), any condition that affects your immune system, or heart or liver disease.
+Your doctor may need to change the doses of your medications or monitor you carefully for side effects. tell your doctor if you or anyone in your family has or has ever had osteoporosis (a condition in which the bones become weak and fragile), and if you have or have ever had high blood pressure, irregular heartbeat, seizures, hyperthyroidism (condition in which there is too much thyroid hormone in the body), diabetes, tuberculosis (TB), glaucoma (an eye disease), cataracts (clouding of the lens of the eyes), any condition that affects your immune system, or heart or liver disease.
 Also tell your doctor if you have a herpes eye infection, pneumonia, or any other type of infection. tell your doctor if you are pregnant, plan to become pregnant, or are breast-feeding.
 If you become pregnant while using fluticasone and vilanterol, call your doctor. if you are having surgery, including dental surgery, tell the doctor or dentist that you are using fluticasone and vilanterol. tell your doctor if you have never had chickenpox or measles and have not been vaccinated against these infections.
 Stay away from people who are sick, especially people who have chickenpox or measles.
 If you are exposed to these infections or if you develop symptoms of these infections, call your doctor immediately.
 You may need to get a vaccine (shot) to protect you from these infections.

 Unless your doctor tells you otherwise, continue your normal diet.